ton-offline-storage/.github/profile/README.md

   In contrary, *which data* and *from where* is going to leak, if you are using TON Air Gap Wallet?

 It is an open question which cold wallet to use, but we personally prefer Ton Air Gap Wallet to established hardware wallets.

+### Trusting TON Air Gap Wallet

+But maybe the contents of this project's repositories are malicious in the first place?
+It could be, though, it is *comparably* easy to ensure that's not the case.
+Assume the offline client is not malicious, and there is no third party malware.
+As we discussed earlier, your secret firstly has to leave offline system - it cannot leave through internet, it cannot go to primary system, because there are no malware in offline system, and it cannot leave through QR code, because there are no malware in offline system.

+Therefore, it is enough to trust the offline client.
+For that it is enough to inspect 400 lines of JavaScript, and 300 lines of HTML, or trust someone who inspected it.
+Speaking about open source projects, that's a relatively small number.